MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-findset-method.md

  This method works the same way as the [FindSET Method \(Record\)](../record/record-findset-method.md).

 ## Example
  The following example opens table 18 \(Customer\) as a RecordRef variable that is named MyRecordRef.
 The [Field Method \(RecordRef\)](recordref-field-method.md) creates a FieldRef variable that is named MyFieldRef with the first field \(No.\).
-The [SETFILTER Method \(FieldRef\)](../fieldref/fieldref-setfilter-method.md) uses the MyFieldRef variable to set a filter that selects records from 30000 to 32000. `MyRecordRef.Field(2)` creates a FieldRef for the second field \(Name\).
+The [SetFilter Method \(FieldRef\)](../fieldref/fieldref-setfilter-method.md) uses the MyFieldRef variable to set a filter that selects records from 30000 to 32000. `MyRecordRef.Field(2)` creates a FieldRef for the second field \(Name\).
 The FindSET method finds the set of records based on the key and the filters that have been set.
 The *ForUpdate* parameters and *UpdateKeys* are both set to **FALSE**.
 This makes the records in the set read-only.
 The record ID and name of each customer in the record set is displayed in a message box until no records are left in the record set.

 ```
 var